One of Brisbane Northside’s Leading Family Law Firms

 In order to reach an agreement about how property will be divided up certain steps have to be taken.
 This is a quick reference to the preliminary steps needed to be taken to start considering how to divide property between the parties.

-Terry Anderssen Solicitor is highly experienced in family law matters relating to separation, divorce and the division of property between the parties and can help you navigate this process.
+Terry Anderssen Solicitor is highly experienced in family law matters relating to separation, divorce and the division of property between the parties and can help you navigate this process in Brisbane’s Northside.

 Property division can be achieved at any time after separation; however there are time limits to take into account if the parties cannot reach agreement and have to go to Court.

 The end of a marriage is when a divorce is obtained and this is triggered by a separation in the marriage.
 To move beyond separation and start proceedings for a divorce, an application for divorce has to be made.
-This is often an emotionally difficult decision to make.
+This is often an emotionally difficult decision to make, made harder by the intricacy of the process.
+Solicitors exist to guide you through the process for the a quicker, cleaner outcome.

 What are reasons for divorce?